oroinc/documentation/user/back-office/marketing/promotions/coupons/manage-coupons-in-orders.rst

    .. note:: When you deactivate the coupon code, its status is changed from active to inactive.
 It is not removed, and you can reactivate it when necessary.

-4. |IcDelete| Delete a coupon code.
+4. |Trash-SVG| Delete a coupon code.

 .. note:: When you add, deactivate, or delete coupons when editing orders, the price totals, and the shipping cost may change.
 Please, review the order totals to ensure the cost is acceptable.